Should Type Theory replace Set Theory as the Foundation of Mathematics: The role of logic

 Here I write $\Prop$ for all \emph{propositional types}, i.e. types with at most one element and $P \vee Q$ is the translation of disjunction using propositional truncation, ie. $|| P + Q||$ \footnote{Here $A+B$ is the coproduct or binary sum in Type Theory corresponding to disjoint union in Set Theory.
 It can be defined as $A+B = \Sigma b : \Bool.P(B)$ with $P(\true) \equiv A$ and $P(\false)\equiv B$.} .
 Actually in this particular example we don't need to truncate because it can never happen that both $P$ and $\neg P$ hold.
 Clearly there is no function which assigns to every proposition either a proof of it or a proof of its negation.
 We don't even need to appeal to the undecidability of our logic but observe that we cannot look \emph{into} a proposition due to propositional extensionality.
 Hence excluded middle seems to suggest that we can decide any proposition without even looking at it!

 However, we can justify excluded middle by a different translation of the connectives and a different explanation what is a proposition.
 That is we can interpret $P \vee_\class Q$ as the statement that not both are false $\neg(\neg P \wedge \neg Q)$ and similar we can explain existence $\exists_\class x:A.P(x)$ by saying it is not the case that $P$ is always false, i.e. $\neg (\forall x:A.\neg P(x))$.
 Note that we don't need any truncation because negated statements are always propositions.
-Moreover the translations are valid equivalences in classical logic.
+Moreover the translations are valid in classical logic anyway.
 However, to obtain the correct behaviour of the connectives, in particular to justify reasoning by cases and the elimination rule of the existential, we need to limit propositions to the negative ones, i.e. to the ones for which proof by contradiction holds, that is we define $\Prop_{\mathrm class} = \{ P : \Prop \mid \neg \neg P \to P\}$.
 So for example if we know $P\vee Q$ and $P \to R$ and $Q \to R$ we can conclude $\neg \neg R$ and if $R$ is negative we also know $R$.
 Similar reasoning justifies the rule of existential elimination.
 Moreover the remaining connectives preserve the property of being negative.
-The negative translation I have described here is called the G\"odel-Gentzen translation, first described by G\"odel \cite{godel1933intuitionistischen}.
+What I present here is just the usual negative translation.

 We may think that there is no difference between propositions as types with at most one element and negative propositions because in neither case can we extract information.
 However, while the axiom of choice is unprovable in both cases, the axiom of unique choice is provable for the type theoretic interpretation of propositions, that is